fuyouhan/welfare/README.md

 # welfare
-This project records the welfare of IT companies
+This project records the welfare of IT companies in China.